Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ## Troubleshooting

-On `@azure/identity`, we provide a [troubleshooting guide](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/Troubleshooting.md), which includes solutions to many common problems users have encountered.
+For `@azure/identity`, see the [troubleshooting guide](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/Troubleshooting.md).
+The guide includes solutions to many common problems users have encountered.
 Errors and exception logs on the new package link to this troubleshooting guide.

 ## Provide feedback